fabiocosta0305/peppercarrot_fate/characters.md

 * Because I am a **witch of Magmah** I get +2 when I **Forcefully Overcome Obstacles** when **working with materials and matter**.
 * Because I **own a popular magic consulting business** once per game session I can **divulge a hidden truth about one of my clients**.

+## Coriander

+Coriander is a 14 year girl from the engineering city of Qualicity.
+She is a witch of Zombiah, a magic school known for its ability to bind the spirit to non-living matter.
+This is used both in reanimating previously living beings as well as animating mechanical beings.
+Being an only child she quickly got bored and created herself a "sister" called Mensi.
+Her father is the king of Qualicity, and constantly lavishes Coriander with whatever she wants.
+Her interests lie more in making things rather than re-animating non-living beings, and she can be found working on her pet projects; crafting new and ingenious inventions.

+### Aspects:

+#### High Concept:

+"I can make it better"

+#### Trouble:

+"Overprotective Father"

+#### Other Aspects:

+"Witch of Zombiah"

+### Approaches:

+* Careful: +3 Great
+* Clever: +2 Fair
+* Flashy: +1 Average
+* Forceful: +1 Average
+* Quick: +2 Fair
+* Sneaky: +0 Mediocre

+### Stunts:

+* Because I am a **witch of Zombiah** I get +2 when I **Forcibly Create Advantages** when **animating and re-animating non-living beings**.
+* Because I am a **princess of Qualicity** once per game session I can **summon a mechanical construct**.